pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

 A system install is not fully supported in this release.

-To complete installation you may want to build sdcc, details below.

 Otherwise, if you wish to install z88dk and merge it with your default system environment, then edit 'z88dk/Makefile' and set your preferred destination position (default is /usr/local), then type:  **make install** (you still should add the two environment variables in the system settings).

 ## MacOS X